bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Network
+Each container has its own IP address and network ports assigned to it.
+This is achieved using network namespaces.
+It allows the developer to run multiple processes with their own IP address and network ports.

+To access or communicate with a process inside container the a network port has to be exposed from the container and port forwarding should be established from the host.

 ### Inter-Process Communication (IPC)
 Processes in same IPCs can access the resources of each other.
 So two containers on same IPC namespace can communicate with each other.